LeidenUniversityLibrary/digmanclass/glossary.md

 word, you could simply insert it in between the lines of the completed text.
 If you had written down the wrong word or sentence, correcting the text could take considerable more effort.
 In such cases scribes often resorted to their knife.
-Dried ink could be \'snapped\' off the page with the knife\'s tip.
+Dried ink could be 'snapped' off the page with the knife's tip.

 Once the words were removed the correct reading was placed in the gap.
 However, a mistake was never fully deleted.
 You can often still vaguely